eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

 Samples (defragmented if necessary) received out of sequence are buffered:

-- Initially per proxy Writer.
+- Initially per proxy writer.
 The size is limited to:
   :ref:`Internal/PrimaryReorderMaxSamples <//CycloneDDS/Domain/Internal/PrimaryReorderMaxSamples>`.
 - Then per Reader (catching up on historical (transient-local) data).
 The size is limited to:
   :ref:`Internal/SecondaryReorderMaxSamples <//CycloneDDS/Domain/Internal/SecondaryReorderMaxSamples>`.